Updated

 Can I get GitHub Copilot for free?

 Yes, in two ways.
-The Free plan gives you 2,000 code completions and 50 chat requests per month — enough for side projects or evaluation.
+The Free plan gives you up to 2,000 code completions per month plus a limited AI Credit allowance for chat and agent use — enough for side projects or evaluation.
 Additionally, verified students, educators, and open-source maintainers get the full Pro plan ($10/month value) for free.
 No credit card is required for the Free plan.

 Does GitHub Copilot support my IDE?